Kyle-t-Schmidt/Australian-Beer-Prodution-Foreasting/README.md

 * Data visualization

 ## Program purpose
-I briefly explore the dataset, estimating the trend and seasonality before using both the Box-Jenking autoregressive integrated moving average and Holt-Winters Seasonal Smoothing methods to forecast future beer production
+I briefly explore the dataset, estimating the trend and seasonality before using both the Box-Jenkins autoregressive integrated moving average and Holt-Winters Seasonal Smoothing methods to forecast future beer production

 ## Using the program
 To run the program you will need to download the data, either from this repository or directly from the source and save it in your R working directory.
 After opening the .Rmd file you can either step through the program one chunk at a time or run all code.
 You will need to have R packages 'TSA' and 'Forecast' installed to run the program